renatomolina/sharedpref_writer/README.md

-An example that read shared preferences write of Android.
+An example that write some data in shared preferences of an android application.